josehu07/josehu07.github.io/_posts/2020-06-13-write-ahead-logging-lsm-tree.md

 <u>Solution 2</u>: Build the entire log as an *append-only B tree*[^4] ([READ HERE](http://www.bzero.se/ldapd/btree.html)).
 The problem is that append-only B trees have significant write-amplification problems, thus not very attractive.

-> We must also pay attention to *garbage collection* under these designs.

 <u>Solution 3</u>: Use a *Log-Structured Merge Tree* (LSM Tree)[^5].
 This sacrifices a little bit of read performance.

 ### LSM Tree & Details